Chart Color Schemes

 Eagle Point lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the estimated population of Eagle Point is around 1,592.
-This reflects an increase of 286 people since the 2021 Census, which reported a population of 1,306.
-The change was inferred from AreaSearch's resident population estimate of 1,554 in June 2024 and an additional 172 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validations since Feb 2026, Eagle Point's estimated population is around 1,592.
+This reflects a growth of 286 people (21.9%) since the 2021 Census which reported a population of 1,306.
+The change was inferred from AreaSearch's estimation of resident population at 1,554 following examination of ABS' latest ERP data release in June 2024 and an additional 172 validated new addresses since the Census date.
 This results in a density ratio of 88 persons per square kilometer.
-Eagle Point's growth rate of 21.9% since the 2021 census exceeded both the SA3 area (6.5%) and the Rest of Vic.
-Interstate migration contributed approximately 83.0% of overall population gains during recent periods.
+Eagle Point's growth exceeded both its SA3 area (6.5%) and Rest of Vic., marking it as a regional growth leader.
+Interstate migration contributed approximately 83% to overall population gains during recent periods.

 Frequently Asked Questions - Population